13 Health Benefits Of Dragon Fruit And How To Eat It

 1. May Promote A Healthy Gut

 Dragon fruit is considered good for digestion because it is rich in fiber (1).
 The prebiotic fiber helps in the growth of good bacteria (probiotics) like Lactobacilli and Bifidobacteria in the body.
 These bacteria provide us with essential compounds that our body cannot synthesize (4).
-Dietary fiber also improves bowel movement and treats conditions such as constipation, irritable bowel syndrome (IBS), and gastrointestinal issues (5).
+Dietary fiber also improves bowel movement and treats conditions such as constipation, irritable bowel syndromei XA cluster of diseases that cause gastrointestinal discomfort and swelling due to persistent inflammation.
+(IBS), and gastrointestinal issues (5).

 2. May Lower Cholesterol And Improve Heart Health